-You can help make a massive difference to the lives of working animals – whether it is supporting our core work with a significant donation or funding an entirely new project.
+You can help make a massive difference to the lives of working animals through your philanthropy – whether it is supporting our core work with a significant donation or funding an entirely new project.

-Some donors and charitable trusts support our core work.
-This is vital to enable SPANA to continue providing over 200,000 treatments to sick and injured animals each year and essential animal welfare education for owners and children.
+Some donors and charitable trusts support our core work through major gifts.
+This is vital to enable SPANA to continue providing over 376,000 treatments to sick and injured animals each year and essential animal welfare education for owners and children.
 SPANA’s work helps both working animals and the people who depend on them: their owners, families and often whole communities.

-Some donors and charitable trusts prefer to support entire projects or component parts.
-These donations are crucial to get pilot projects off the ground, expand existing projects and conduct innovative research, particularly where grants are contingent on matched funding.
+Some donors and charitable trusts prefer to support entire projects or component parts through their philanthropy.
+These major gifts are crucial to get pilot projects off the ground, expand existing projects and conduct innovative research, particularly where grants are contingent on matched funding.

 Two projects that we are urgently seeking funding for are:

-To learn more about how you can improve the lives of working animals, and the families that depend on them, please contact Caroline Francis on 020 7269 2686 or firstname.lastname@example.org.
+To learn more about how your philanthropy can improve the lives of working animals, and the families that depend on them, please contact Caroline Francis on 020 7269 2686 or [email protected]

 We will ensure you are provided with updates and regular reports to keep you informed on the progress of your project, and we are happy to answer any questions that you may have.